 Phewa Lake and Barahi Temple

-Situated at an altitude of 800m above sea level, it is the second largest lake in the kingdom.
+Enjoy boating on the beautiful Phewa Lake.
+Situated at an altitude of 800m above sea level, it is the second largest lake in Nepal.
 With the Barahi Island Temple in the middle of the lake, it is the most important religious monument in Pokhara.
 Built almost in the middle of Phewa Lake, this two-storeyed pagoda is dedicated to the female force Shakti.
 The reflection of Mt.
 Machhapuchhare and Annapurna can be seen in its serene water.
 Thick forest lies on the adjoining southern slopes of the lake.

 Carved by Seti-Gandaki, it is one of the natural wonders of Pokhara.
 K.I.
 Singh bridge at Bagar, Mahendrapool and Prithivi highway Bridge near bus park, provide a perfect view of the river’s dreadful rush and the deep gorge made by the turbulent flow of white water.

 The Tibetan village Tashiling in the south and the Tashi Palkhel village in the north of Pokhara are renowned for the production and trade of woolen carpets and other handicrafts.
 The original Tibetan settlers in this region migrated to Nepal in the ‘50s.

 Day 04- Drive Pokhara – Kathmandu (6-7hrs.) by Tourist vehicle